 Overall, Koh Kood is a few hours closer to Bangkok than the islands in the South of Thailand.
 If you have limited time in Thailand or are traveling east towards Cambodia, then Koh Kood is the perfect option.

-There is a wide range of resorts and hotels on Koh Kood from rustic fan bungalows to fully equipped luxury resorts.
-I’ve actually written an article here on the top 7 resorts on Koh Kood, some of which are heavily discounted online.
+There’s a wide range of resorts and hotels on Koh Kood from rustic fan bungalows to fully equipped luxury resorts.
+I’ve actually written an article here on the top 7 resorts on Koh Kood.

-Most of the beachfront accommodation falls in the Mid to the Luxury range of hotels.
+Most of the beachfront accommodation falls in the mid to luxury range of hotels.
 For proper budget bungalows, you will need to head back off the coast and slightly into the island’s interior.

 When to Travel to Koh Kood Island?